andrewpthompson/au.org.prr.rswidcard/README.md

 ### Why is the printed card labelled 'Railway Worker' and not 'Rail Safety Worker'?

-The PRRPS Safety Manager suggested that the word 'Safety' be dropped to *'circumvent the current argument about "who is a RSW".'* This was a late change so this extension is still called "Rail Safety Worker ID Card" as it was developed specifically to fulfil the requirements of the Rail Safety National Law, section 125 *Identity cards*.
+The responsible manager suggested that the word 'Safety' be dropped to *'circumvent the current argument about "who is a RSW".'* This was a late change so this extension is still called "Rail Safety Worker ID Card" as it was developed specifically to fulfil the requirements of the Rail Safety National Law, section 125 *Identity cards*.

 'Railway' was used instead of 'Rail' to be consistent with the name of the Pichi Richi Railway Preservation Society Inc. and because it is more consistent with the railway's era of significance.